10 of the Top Camping Spots within Driving Distance of Richmond

 Kiptopeke State Park

 Another great option for sun and sand, Kiptopeke has camping spots right near the water (on the western side of the Eastern Shore).
+The area offers cabins, lodges, RV space, and tent camping, plus yurts and a bunkhouse.

 Image credit: @coastalsandman